 Bluemont in Loudoun County, Virginia — The American South (Mid-Atlantic)

 Location.
-39° 6.633′ N, 77° 50.148′ W. Marker is in Bluemont, Virginia, in Loudoun County.
-Marker can be reached from Snickersville Turnpike (Virginia Route 734) just west of Clayton Hall Road (Virginia Route 760), on the left when traveling west.
+39° 6.655′ N, 77° 50.07′ W. Marker is in Bluemont, Virginia, in Loudoun County.
+Marker is at the intersection of Snickersville Turnpike (County Route 734) and Clayton Hall Road (County Route 760), on the left when traveling west on Snickersville Turnpike.
+Marker is directly across 734 where 760 tees into it.
 Touch for map.
-Marker is at or near this postal address: 33685 Snickersville Turnpike, Bluemont VA 20135, United States of America.
+Marker is in this post office area: Bluemont VA 20135, United States of America.
 Touch for directions.